jspaniac/Assignment-Ideas/123/SpamClassifier/spec/spec.md

 ```
 Given a piece of classifiable data, returns whether or not this tree is capable of classifying it.

 You can imagine that it wouldn't make much sense to try and run an email input through our weather classifier above, which is why this method is useful!
+Note that this should check all nodes within the tree are valid rather than those just along the classification path.

 ```java
 public String classify(Classifiable input);
 ```
 Given a piece of classifiable data, return the appropriate label that this classifier predicts.
-If the input is unable to be classified by this classifier, this method should throw an `IllegalArrgumentException`.
+If the input is unable to be classified by this classifier, this method should throw an `IllegalArgumentException`.

 This method should model the steps taken in our weather example above: at every split point, evaluate our input data and determine if its less than our threshold.
 If so, continue left - otherwise continue right.
 Repeat this process until a leaf node is reached.